libp2p/specs/connections/muxer-sel-in-sec-handshake.md

 When the security protocol selected by the upgrader is TLS, the [ALPN] extension of TLS handshake is used to select the multiplexer.

-   With ALPN, the client sends the list of supported application protocols as part of the TLS ClientHello message.
+The ALPN TLS extension allows the client to send a list of supported application protocols as part of the TLS ClientHello message.
 The server chooses a protocol and sends the selected protocol as part of the TLS ServerHello message.
-The application protocol negotiation can thus be accomplished within the TLS handshake, without adding network round-trips, and allows the server to associate a different certificate with each application protocol, if desired.

 For the purpose of multiplexer negotiation, the types of multiplexers are coded as protocol names in the form of a list of strings, and inserted in the ALPN